ART Data Monitoring

 Benefits of national anonymous ART data monitoring

 - Relevant data on ART coverage.
-An annual report of the collective number of ART cycles conducted by all participating clinics will be an important indication of availability and access to ART in South Africa.
-It will help to determine to what extend the need for ART treatment, which is estimated at 1500 ART cycles/million people/annum, is being met.
+An annual report of the collective number of ART cycles conducted by all participating clinics is an important indication of availability and access to ART in South Africa.
+It helps to determine to what extend the need for ART treatment, which is estimated at 1500 ART cycles/million people/annum, is being met.

 - Relevant data on the efficacy and safety of ART treatment.
-Annual outcome measures will include, among others, national mean pregnancy rate or live birth rate per oocyte aspiration or embryo transfer; age-related pregnancy rates; multiple pregnancy rates; and the occurrence of complications such as severe ovarian hyperstimulation syndrome.
+Annual outcome measures include, among others, national mean pregnancy rate per oocyte aspiration or embryo transfer and age-related pregnancy rates.
+In the near future information on multiple pregnancy rates and the occurrence of complications such as severe ovarian hyperstimulation syndrome, will also be collected.
 These outcome measures allow patients, health care funders and health care providers to evaluate the costs and benefits of ART treatment and to make comparisons with different therapeutic options.
 The data is also relevant to other stakeholders such as the industry and the media.